ragibayon/task-manager/README.md

 - **Does not have proper error handling in frontend** The frontend code was used from John Smilga's [NodeJS Tutorial and Projects Course](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/) Task Manager API section.
+- **Longer time to load**
+  This project is deployed using Render's free instance types, which have a feature of spinning down due to inactivity.
+When the app is accessed after a period of inactivity, there might be a slight delay as the instance spins up.
+However, once it's up, the app functions smoothly.
+The deployment is located on a server in Singapore, while the MongoDB database is deployed in Mumbai.
+This geographic distribution facilitates easier development.

 ## Credits